Wenja language: Dialects

-The Wenja and Udam dialect represent an older form of the language, which was created systematically by internal reconstruction based on the most irregular features of PIE, which are usually vestiges of older forms.
-The Wenja and the Udam basically speak two close dialects of the same language, which are mutually inteligible to a great extent.
-The differences are subtle and appear mainly in pronunciation and entonation.
+The Wenja and Udam dialects represent an older form of the language, which was created systematically by internal reconstruction based on the most irregular features of PIE, which are usually vestiges of older forms.
+The Wenja and the Udam basically speak two close dialects of the same language, which are mutually intelligible to a great extent.
+The differences are subtle and appear mainly in pronunciation and intonation.
 The Udam are "very brassy" and their dialect sounds "very deliberate".